Add or edit a SharePoint Online source

 Update a SharePoint Online access token

-Your SharePoint Online source uses the OAuth 2.0 authorization protocol to access your SharePoint Online site content via an Azure Active Directory application that has the required permissions (see About authentication and site access).
+Your SharePoint Online source uses the OAuth 2.0 authorization protocol to access your SharePoint Online site content via an Azure Active Directory application that has the required permissions (see Authentication and site access).

 The access token is linked to the certificate or SharePoint Online user account (crawling account) that you specified in your source configuration, and you must update the access token manually if it’s no longer valid.
 An invalid access token occurs when: